ZhengmzLab/MCI-frcnn/README.md

 * * *

-* MC-frcnn is a deep learning based object detector used for detecting micro-domain.
+* MC-frcnn is a deep learning based object detector used for micro-domain boundary detection.
 * MCI-frcnn derived Faster R-CNN with modifications from  [https://github.com/kbardool/keras-frcnn](https://github.com/kbardool/keras-frcnn).